drvinceknight/unpeudemath/_drafts/sophisticated-ipd-strategies-beat-simple-ones.md

 highlights above.
 It would not have been possible without the [Axelrod](http://axelrod.readthedocs.org/) library which not only let us run the tournaments and Moran processes **but also** gives us access to a large strategy space (close to 200) with which our archetypes can be trained.
+It's also been helpful to be able to [Cardiff University's hardware](http://www.cardiff.ac.uk/advanced-research-computing) to run the numerous simulations.

 My co author Marc has written a much more informed blog post that you should go read []() and if this is of interest you should take a look at the papers.